PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 ## Table Element

-Out of all of the Elements, it's the Table and the Tree that are the most "problematic" in the tkinter inter and Qt implementations.
-They have been difficult implementation.  (yea.... get of over it)
+Table and Tree Elements are of the most complex in PySimpleGUI.
+They have a lot of options and a lot of unusual characteristics.

-### `window.Read()` return values from Table Element
+### `window.read()` return values from Table Element

 The values returned from a `Window.Read` call for the Table Element are a list of row numbers that are currently highlighted.